eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: springdoc.api-docs.enabled***

-Use this property to enable and expose endpoint that provide the OpenAPI compliant specification of the DataPlatform APIs.
+Use this property to enable and expose the endpoint that provides the OpenAPI compliant specification of the DataPlatform APIs.
 The following endpoints will become available when this option is set to true:

 - <DATA_PLATFORM_URI>/v3/api-docs
 - <DATA_PLATFORM_URI>/v3/api-docs.yaml